electric-sql/electric/website/about/jobs/pglite-engineer.md

   </div>
 </div>

-You'll be part of the core PGlite team at [ElectricSQL](https://electric-sql.com/about/team), working closely with [Sam Willis](https://github.com/samwillis) and [Paul Peny](https://github.com/pmp-p).
-It's a full time or contract role, working remotely in Europe or eastern US.
-Remuneration depends on how the hiring is structured but would be a ~€80-100k salary for full time (we work a 4 day week).
+You'll work as part of the PGlite team at [ElectricSQL](https://electric-sql.com/about/team), with [Sam Willis](https://github.com/samwillis) and [Paul Peny](https://github.com/pmp-p).
+We work remote-first, with ~quartely on-sites in Europe.
+You must be based in Europe or eastern USA.
 See the [Jobs](/about/jobs/) and [Team](/about/team) pages for more information about working at Electric and to see the team you'll be joining.

+> [!TIP] Flexible basis, sponsored by Supabase
+> The role is co-funded by Supabase and provides an opportunity to work in collaboration with members of the Supabase team, including [Greg Richardson](https://github.com/gregnr) (the guy in the video above!), as well as other partners and contributors from the open source community.
+>
+> It's offered on a flexible basis, so could be a short term contract, long term contract or direct employment, full-time or part-time.
+Renumeration depends on your circumstances and how you prefer to structure the engagement.
+As a guide, ElectricSQL works a 4-day week, with a full-time salary for 32 hours a week in the €80-100k range.

-You will collaborate with partners and contributors like Supabase and the wider open source community.
-So you need great communication skills and ideally experience of building open source.
+You need great communication skills and ideally experience of building open source.
 Technically, you need strong Typescript and systems programming experience, ideally in C++ and Rust.
 It would be great if (but is not essential that) you're familiar with some aspects of database internals, filesystems and WASM.

 Current priorities include developing a libpglite version of PGlite that can be embedded in native apps, creating an HTTP/S3 VFS, multi-connection, robustness and stability improvements.
 Example tasks that you might pick up include things like: